0hStormy/bnap4000/README.md

 ## Unstable

+1. Make sure to install everything in `requirements.txt` with your python package manager of choice system-wide or in venv
+2. Make sure you have VLC Media Player installed
-You can run the following:
+3. Then run the following:

 ```
 git clone https://github.com/0hStormy/bnap4000.git